I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

 ‘Try not to take up too much space.’

-Now, we can roll our eyes at this nonsense and say ‘Not me.
+You probably roll your eyes at this nonsense today and say ‘Not me.
 I’m a badass.’
 The problem is deep down you don’t feel like a badass because you’ve internalized a lot of this ‘stay small and be quiet’ programming.

 You heard it repeatedly in your early years and carried these sentiments into relationships, work environments, and beyond.